gutucristian/gutucristian.github.io/_posts/2020-06-17-Amazon-Web-Services-(AWS).md

   - Item is evicted because the memory is full and it is least recently used (LRU cache)
   - The Time To Live for the item expired

-# Route 53
+# Route53

-## AWS Route 53 Overview
+## AWS Route53 Overview

-- Route 53 is a managed DNS (Domain Name System)
+- Route53 is a managed DNS (Domain Name System)
 - DNS is a collection of rules and records which helps clients understand how to reach a server through its domain name
 - In AWS, the most common records are:
   - `A`: hostname to IPv4
   - `AAAA`: hostname to IPv6
   - `CNAME`: hostname to hostname
   - `Alias`: hostname to AWS resource
-- Route 53 can use:
+- Route53 can use:
   - Public domain names you own (or buy)
   - Private domain names that can be resolved by your instance in your VPCs
-- Route 53 has advanced features such as:
+- Route53 has advanced features such as:
   - Load balancing (through DNS -- also called client side load balancing)
   - Health checks (although limited)
   - Routing policies: simple, failover, geolocation, latency, weighted, multi value